 - The contractor and its employees comply with the Corporate Ethics Policy of Borouge at all times and report any knowledge of any breach at the company

 - Where applicable, the rights to property and land of indigenous people are protected within the framework of Free, Prior and Informed Consent

-- The Company does not source any materials or products containing minerals from conflict-affected regions impacting workers' rights
+- The contractor does not source any materials or products containing minerals from conflict-affected regions impacting workers' rights

 - Workers should always be communicated to in a language they fully understand

-- Infringements and input to the Borouge Workers Protection Standard may be reported anonymously through www.borouge.com
+- Infringements and input to the Borouge Workers Protection Standard may be reported personally to the Borouge Contract Administrator and anonymously through www.borouge.com

 Health, Safety & Environment